 This is the 4th post in a 6 post series on the Compaq Portable 386 Computer.
-In this section we take a look at the floppy drive, the 720K disks it accepts and the Compaq Diagnostics program to configure the computer.
+This section looks at the floppy drive, the 720K disks it accepts, and the Compaq Diagnostics program to configure the computer.
 You can jump to:

 - First Impressions